melchr/restaurant_data_project/README.md

 # RestaurantDataProject

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/restaurant_data_project`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Restaurant CLI Gem!
+This gem allows ability to search through a given list of restaurants in the NYC boroughs and return data about the type of restaurant, grade rating, and violation description.

 ## Installation